codentratechnologies/Restaurant-portals/restro2.md

 *   **Export Range Limit**: Block CSV generation requests that capture more than 30 consecutive calendar days of records.
 *   **Read-Only Integrity**: Completed terminal entries (Reject, Delivered, Cancel) are write-locked; modifications or editing are disabled.
 *   **Order Cancellation Constraint**: Orders can only be cancelled while their status is `Accepted` or `Preparing`.
 Once the order is prepared and its status transitions to `Ready For Pickup` or any later status, the order cannot be cancelled (the cancel action is locked and disabled).
+*   **Refund Flow on Cancellation**: If a cancelled order is Cash on Delivery (COD), no refund process is initiated.
+If a cancelled order is Prepaid (Online), a refund payload is automatically dispatched to Stripe, and the refund is settled/credited to the customer's account within 2-3 working days.

 #### 6. Dependencies
 *   **Payment Gateway Webhooks**: Stripe/Razorpay notifications drive the refund status changes on the Reject/Cancel tabs.